adonisjs/v5-docs/content/guides/http/context.md

 :::warning

-Make sure to thoroughly read the [Async Local Storage](../fundamentals/async-local-storage.md) guide before using the `HttpContext.get` method.
+Make sure to carefully read the [Async Local Storage](../fundamentals/async-local-storage.md) guide before using the `HttpContext.get` method.

 :::